 The results of USMexPAT (the U.S.-Mexico Policy Analysis Tool) will be available in two phases.

-Phase 1 of the research, launching December 1, 2013, will offer a visual snapshot of existing socio-economic development and trade, including detailed graphics and renderings of current and planned commerce corridors, resources and trade flows, alongside charts and tables, to facilitate comparisons at national, state and regional levels.
+Phase 1 of the research, which has already launched, offers a visual snapshot of existing socio-economic development and trade, including detailed graphics and renderings of current and planned commerce corridors, resources and trade flows, alongside charts and tables, to facilitate comparisons at national, state and regional levels.

-Phase 2, available in fall 2014, will evaluate the economic and social consequences of potential future policy scenarios for both nations, including state or county-specific economic impacts where appropriate.
+Phase 2, available in fall 2014, will evaluate the economic consequences of four potential policy scenarios for both nations, including state economic impacts where appropriate.

 To find out more, please visit usmexpat.com.